MeatCleaver/blabberbot/README.md

 3. In bot.rb fill in your fav sub (line 4), your username (line 25) and password (line 27)

-4. in the folder with containing this code, run ruby bot.rb
+4. Inside the folder containing this code, run ruby bot.rb

 Later on
 =========
 Add more comments to the replies.txt page